PublicSatanicVoid/WindowsPowerWash/README.md

 # PowerWash: Reclaim Windows
 ### Improve performance ・ Harden security ・ Remove bloatware ・ Cleanup UI ・ Configurable
 The fresh, snappy out-of-box experience you've always wanted in Windows - ready in minutes.
 Optimized for high-performance, low-latency applications.
-Removes MS/OEM bloatware, telemetry, and applies aggressive performance settings, including many that are normally hidden from the user.
+Removes MS/OEM bloatware and telemetry, enhances privacy/security, and applies aggressive performance settings, including many that are normally hidden from the user.
 Works on a new or existing Windows installation.

 ### [Click here for features list](https://publicsatanicvoid.github.io/WindowsPowerWash/docs/features)
 * Includes the MOST COMPLETE known Microsoft Edge removal process as of 5/20/23